Integration tests are the best

 Neural nets are trained by presenting inputs and outputs to their top and bottom layers and gradually evolving all the internal weights using back propagation to fit the outer data.

-If during the training process at some point, instead of letting the knowledge back propagate from the outside, the weights of the inner layers were asserted to specific values, it might prevent the inner weights from evolving to their optimal values.
+If during the training process at some point, instead of letting the knowledge back propagate from the outside, the weights of the inner layers were asserted to specific values, it might prevent those inner weights from evolving to their optimal values.

 Asserting on internals can lead to a kind of abstraction sclerosis.